Duke University Health System (DUHS) Job Descriptions

 In-depth knowledge of the appropriate specialty.

-Knowledge of federal, state and local laws and regulations pertaining to management of biological or radiological hazards.
+Knowledge of federal, state and local laws and regulations relevant to the function of the specific division.

 Distinguishing Characteristics of this Level